-The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 4 to 4 1⁄2 inches was estimated at the existing grade elevation.
-TxDOT method of estimating potential vertical movements of expansive clays is based on empirical correlations utilizing measured plasticity index values and assumed seasonal fluctuations in moisture content.
-Higher or lower PVR values may be estimated using other methods.
-However, the TxDOT method is the most widely used in the project area.
+The estimated PVR value provided is based on the proposed pavement system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
+Potential vertical movement on the order of 1 1⁄2 to 4 1⁄2 inches was estimated at the existing grade elevation.